yasmineelmenofy/Cat-Members-Dashboard/README.md

 # Member Management System

 A full-stack dashboard application built with **Node.js, Express, MongoDB, and EJS** using MVC architecture.
-The system allows managing cat club members with full CRUD functionality.
+The system allows managing club members with full CRUD functionality.

 ---